Cars UK Advertise

 Astonishingly, the system is so lax that all these ‘tricks’ are completely legal, so it’s no wonder official figures seem completely false.

 We’ve long called for official economy testing to be done in the real world by a completely independent body, and the report from T&E shows how necessary this is.
-And at the same time we should be testing not for CO2 (although that’s just an extrapolation from the official mpg anyway) but for NOx and particulates instead.
+And at the same time we should be focusing on and taxing NOx and particulates rather than CO2 (although CO2 emissions are just an extrapolation from the official mpg anyway).

 It really is time to make the official economy tests useful.